 The objectives for transport of crashes, assaults, amenity, congestion, trip time, revenue, jobs, reliability, CO2, and rural service have been previously discussed on this site, together with the requirements for achieving each objective.

-A representative program for each of the available transport modes of monorail, car sharing, driverless-cars, public transport, road pricing, better roads, supported podcars, aerial podcars, and drones have been previously described on this site, together with an evaluation of its impact.
+Programs for each of the available transport modes of monorail, car sharing, driverless-cars, public transport, road pricing, better roads, supported podcars, aerial podcars, and drones have been previously described on this site, together with an evaluation of their impacts.

 A realistic analysis of freight has not been included but aerial podcars can make some contribution and the conclusion is unlikely to be changed by its addition.